Ramakantsahoo/Vervebridge/README.md

 - Modular code structure following coding standards.
 - Comprehensive logging and test cases.
 - Portable and maintainable codebase.
+- High level design of the system is in the file HLD.txt

 ## Technologies Used